-Sometimes, when you log on into Windows 10 after entering the username and password, you may see an error The User Profile Service failed the sign-in.
-User profile cannot be loaded.
-The login is not performed, and you are asked to specify the username and password again and again.
-Among the most common mistakes with loading a user profile are:
+Sometimes, when you log on to Windows after entering the username and password, you may see an error “The User Profile Service failed the sign-in.
+User profile cannot be loaded”.
+You are unable to sign-in and are prompted to enter your credentials again and again.
+Among the most common mistakes with loading a user profile in Windows are:

 - Corrupted default profile or incorrectly configured NTFS permissions.